|Road:||M40 at J8a|

 Prices can be paid in the shop and restaurant, with instructions in each car park.
 They are strictly enforced by ParkingEye.

-The services opened on the 19th July 1998 by Anthea Turner and were the last services to open on the M40, a road which originally held the record for the longest major road that doesn't have any services.
-Until recently they were the most southern services on the M40 (despite two services being planned south of here), although Beaconsfield has now taken this title.
+The services opened on the 19th July 1998 by Anthea Turner and were thought to be the last services to open on the M40, a road which originally held the record for the longest major road that doesn't have any services.

 When the services were proposed other plans were considered at Tetsworth, Stokenchurch and Lewknor.
 Another site was considered on the other side of J8a, where there is a golf site, put forward by Wyatt Bros.